muhd7rosli/wildfly-javaee7-angularjs-npm/README.md

 # Wildfly JavaEE 7 AngularJS Webapp with NPM support

-This definitely not a template that follows conventional directory structure.
-Proceed with care.
+This template has custom Java EE directory structure to integrate Java EE development with frontend web development.
+The frontend development uses Bower and Gulp to manage javascript dependencies.

 # Pre-requisite components requires to be installed
 ## Java